 Authorizing the entire 6 GHz band for Wi-Fi is critical in fully enabling latency sensitive high 142 throughput applications like real-time XR for health, education and gaming, robotics, and 143 144 industrial automation and sensory.
-In particular, enabling relevant applications in dense residential environments in addition to scaling of applications in enterprise and industrial deployments when 145 146 multiple of these application sessions has to support simultaneously and in close proximity.
-With access to 320 MHz channels.
-Wi-Fi devices can build upon IEEE Std.
-802.11az-2023 to offer sub-147 148 1 meter positioning accuracy, which results in new innovative use cases such as micro-targeting 149 for retail and warehouse asset tracking.
+In particular, this is critical in enabling relevant applications in dense residential environments in addition to scaling of applications in enterprise and industrial 145 146 deployments when multiple of these application sessions have to be supported simultaneously and in close proximity.
+With access to 320 MHz channels, Wi-Fi devices can build upon IEEE Std.
+147 802.11az-2023 to offer sub-1 meter positioning accuracy, which results in new innovative use 148 149 cases such as micro-targeting for retail and warehouse asset tracking.

-Availability of large number of channels at various channel widths (from 20 MHz to 320 MHz) is facilitating more modular and flexible deployments that allow scaled operation of services in the above mentioned target industries.
+The availability of a large number of channels at various channel widths (from 20 MHz to 320 MHz) is facilitating more modular and flexible deployments that allow scaled operation of services in the above mentioned target industries.
 Some examples26 include multi-layer operation, service segmentation and prioritization, context-aware wireless networks, and hyper-aware access point deployments.
 Highly secure communication with WPA3 security27, which is being now mandated for Wi-Fi devices operating in the 6 GHz band, further enhances these services and addresses new uses cases as well.